opencost/opencost/README.md

 - Dynamic asset pricing enabled by integrations with AWS and GCP billing APIs, estimates for Azure
 - Supports on-prem k8s clusters with custom pricing sheets
 - Allocation for in-cluster resources like CPU, GPU, memory, and persistent volumes.
-- Allocation for out-of-cluster resources like RDS instances and S3 buckets with key (AWS only today)
+- Allocation for out-of-cluster resources like RDS instances and S3 buckets with key (AWS and GCP)
 - Easily export pricing data to Prometheus with /metrics endpoint ([learn more](PROMETHEUS.md))
 - Free and open source distribution (Apache2 license)